vineetsunny/SystemMemoryExceedsReservation/VirtLauncherPodsStuckFailedTest.md

 # Reproduce VirtLauncherPodsStuckFailed Alert

 This alert fires when at least 200 virt-launcher Pods remain in the Failed phase for 10 minutes.
+The alert is designed to detect a situation where 200 or more virt-launcher Pods remain in the Failed state for at least 10 minutes.
+This can indicate a large-scale VM workload failure or an underlying infrastructure/KubeVirt issue that is preventing VM workloads from recovering.

 ---